yunchih/yunchih.github.io/content/tud-nvm-lm.md

 Moreover, as we will explore later, NVM can transcend further beyond its traditional roles.
 New technology makes it possible to embed computation directly into NVM, leading to our proposal of a novel storage chip with in-chip indexing capability.
 Unlike general-purpose SSDs that rely on traditional I/O interfaces, this storage chip is designed to be deployed efficiently as a specialized accelerator within a System-on-Chip (SoC).
 This innovative configuration optimizes both storage and processing, providing a tailored solution that complements the specific demands of modern AI applications.

+The proposed chip, called Search-in-Memory (SiM) chip, incorporates vectorized data comparison circuits in NAND flash memory so that data-bound operations that commonly become the bottleneck of data indexing can be performed in-situ inside the SSD instead of transferring the index blocks to the host CPU.
+SiM extends existing flash memory chips without introducing extensive hardware changes.
+It ensures compatibility with existing circuits and preserves their high-density storage functionality.
+Further details about SiM will be covered in a separate talk.

 ## The Rise of Large Language Models (LLMs) and Their Connection to NVM